beryxz/unifi-webex-dl/README.md

 Errors related to stream downloads:

 - If a recording doesn't seem to have the audio while reproducing it with the Windows Media Player, try with a different player such as VLC.
-- If there are stutters while scrubbing the timeline, this is caused by the way HLS recordings are downloaded.
-To solve this, install `ffmpeg`, enable the `fix_streams_with_ffmpeg` option and then delete-and-redownload the stream recordings.
+- If there are stutters while scrubbing the timeline or segments missing audio, this is caused by the way HLS recordings are downloaded and by how poorly Webex encodes the recordings.
+To solve this, install `ffmpeg`, enable the `fix_streams_with_ffmpeg` option and then delete-and-redownload the faulty recordings.

 If a recording gives you an error, verify on Webex that it can actually be opened before opening an issue.
 Recordings could be disabled by the course organizer.